bobdavies2000/OpenCVB/README.md

 Adding more examples is the goal and that is the best way to contribute to this effort.
 There are plenty of examples to use as a model but there are also snippets that assist in the process of adding new examples.
 Any pull request that adds an algorithm will be welcome and quickly reviewed.
-Changes to the OpenCVB infrastructure – not the algorithms – is discouraged but always welcome.
+Changing OpenCVB’s infrastructure – not the algorithms – is discouraged but always welcome.
+It is much more difficult to test infrastructure that can cripple all the algorithms.
-(See previous section to understand why.)
+Adding support for a new camera is a notable exception.
+New cameras should have depth, point cloud support, and an IMU but when added, all algorithms should run on it.

 Sample Results
 ==============